In heaven the bells are ringing

 Anyway, it's now called the O2 because a phone company owns it and it has been refitted as a live events arena and exhibition space.
 But, of course, you knew that.

 So I was surprised that on entering the building this week that my immediate reaction was favourable.
 I liked the way they'd used the space.
 But I didn't really study what was on offer in the shops to my left and right cos I was in a hurry to dump off my stuff.
 Let's just say it was better than Westfield Stratford.
+On the way back I carefully scanned to shops because with all that exertion I was in need of a Picnic, my chocolate bar of choice.

 But, I'd walked past what turned out to be the only convenience store and, with just one exception (a South American place I didn't recognise), I could only see big brand chain restaurants all the way along the street from the market area to the exit that leads to Greenwich North tube station.
 No shops selling useful everyday stuff; just sit down food places and bars.
 (Yesterday, I was amazed to see there a long queue outside the Harvester.
 Go figure!)